datarobot-forks/dynamo/docs/guides/metrics.md

 dynamo_errors_total{component="backend",endpoint="generate",error_type="generate",namespace="dynamo"} 2
 ```

-The metrics system automatically adds labels based on the hierarchy:
+The MetricsRegistry automatically adds labels based on the hierarchy:
 - **namespace**: The namespace name
 - **component**: The component name (if applicable)
 - **endpoint**: The endpoint name (if applicable)